ernest75/ChocolateFactory/README.md

 #### UI
 It's the more extern layer and contains all the Android framework related.
 Activities, ViewModels,fragments, xml, Sqlite Db (Room)...
-#### Data
+#### Data / UseCases
-It's the layer of the aplication logic, it contains the use cases and the repository
+It's the layer of the aplication logic, it contains the use cases and the repository.
+It allows the comunication between UI and Domain
 #### Domain
 It's the most intern layer and contains the business logic, entities of the app